user-none/isiteaster/README.md

 ## Updating translations after new strings are added

-1. Generate new `messages.pot` file with the extracted strings using `pybabel extract -F babel.cfg -o messages.pot .`.
+1. Generate new `messages.pot` file with the extracted strings using `pybabel extract -F babel.cfg -o messages.pot app`.
-2. Merge the new strings into the translation `po` files using `pybabel update -i messages.pot -d translations`.
+2. Merge the new strings into the translation `po` files using `pybabel update -i messages.pot -d app/translations`.
-3. Edit all `po` files for each language located in `translations/<LANG_CODE>/LC_MESSAGES/messages.po`.
+3. Edit all `po` files for each language located in `app/translations/<LANG_CODE>/LC_MESSAGES/messages.po`.
-4. Compile the translations using `pybabel compile -d translations`.
+4. Compile the translations using `pybabel compile -d app/translations`.